We’re developing new standards and guidance

 The development principles

-- channel and technology neutral - will enable consistency across delivery channels and robustness where environments and technologies change rapidly
+- Channel and technology neutral — creating an environment where rules can be applied at a consistent level across delivery channels where environments and technologies change rapidly.

 Additionally, users of the current standards have asked for: